dassarthak18/ArtixOpenRC-Hyprland/README.md

 ``hyprland``

-If all's well, then we can move on to the next steps.
+If all's well, we can move on to the next steps.